 Since the first day we stepped on Kibera soil in 2007, we knew that we needed to support Simeon the best way we could so that his dream of helping the children and giving back to the Kibera community would be a reality.
 The need for human connection, not to mention a new school building to teach and house as many children as possible with whatever resources Simeon could obtain, was apparent.
 In good conscience, we could not sit back with this knowledge and do nothing.
 So we decided to Do something.

-For more information about our partnership or participating in a service trip, contact Nicki Jezairian or at 203-920-1657.
+For more information about our partnership or participating in a service trip, contact Kristina Barrett at 203-920-1654.